 3. Horseback Riding

-The golf courses in Keystone and Breckenridge are excellent learning environments, not just because of the natural beauty and course design, but also because of the professional golfers who choose to play here.
+The golf courses in Keystone and Breckenridge are excellent learning environments because of the natural beauty and course design and the professional golfers who choose to play here.
 Breckenridge Golf Course’s golf pros truly make a difference in your game.
 The Golf Club offers a wide range of lessons and services to help you improve your game or learn the basics of the game.
 Private coaching is available from PGA Professionals and/or certified coaches, and it allows you to learn golf skills and fix flaws quickly.

 5. Fly Fishing